plastics and how to recycle them (npr)

 MISOPHONIA: intolerance of sounds (NPR)

 This was a quick feature on the strange condition known as misophonia — when noises like chewing, slurping, tapping or crinkling cause people to experience intense rage or panic.
-I photographed these in the studio at NPR with the participation of some of my colleagues.
+I photographed these in the studio at NPR with the participation of some of my willing colleagues.
+The color channels were separated in post.

 Read the full story here.